NC3-LU/cases_web/_knowhow/bestpractices/cleverclicks/EmailScams.markdown

 menutitle:
 logo:
 date:  2017-11-06 00:00:00 +0100
-short: "What is an email scams and how to avoid it?"
+short: "What is an email scam and how to avoid it?"
 categories: scams
 toc: true
 ref: emailscams